Inflation targeting: Target band size

 While most inflation targeting countries set their target band at 2 percentage points, the band sizes are wide-ranging across countries and inflation targeters frequently update their target bands.
+For instance, Australia has set an inflation target band between 2 percent and 3 percent, while South Africa has a target band of 3 percentage points between 3 percent and 6 percent.
+Data from Zhang's inflation targeting database reveal that the lower bounds of the inflation target bands have an average value of 2.3 percent and range between 0 and 9 percent, while the upper bounds have a mean of 4.7 percent and range between 2 and 11 percent.
+Historically, central banks have kept inflation within their target ranges for 44 percent of the time in a given year.

 Track record

 Inflation targeting countries' track records in maintaining inflation within the central banks' target bands differ substantially and financial markets differentiate inflation targeters by behaviors.
+Inflation targeting track records have varied and lasting impacts on asset prices such as stock returns, bond yields, and exchange rates.
+Consequently, credible inflation targeting countries enjoy enhanced monetary policy transmission and save fiscal space.

 Debate

 There is some empirical evidence that inflation targeting does what its advocates claim, that is, making the outcomes, if not the process, of monetary policy more transparent.
 A 2021 study in the American Political Science Review found that independent central banks with rigid inflation targeting policies produce worse outcomes in banking crises than independent central banks whose policy mandate does not rigidly prioritize inflation.